-Come and enjoy a tour through the William T. Kemper Center for Home Gardening that spreads out over 8.5 acres and includes 23 demonstration gardens!
-During the tour, students will learn about the 6 major parts of a plant and how each part plays a vital role in the plant's survival.
+Come and enjoy a tour through the William T. Kemper Center for Home Gardening!
+This resource comprises 23 demonstration gardens showcasing different approaches to gardening in Missouri.
+During the tour, students will learn about the six major parts of a plant and how each part plays a vital role in the plant's survival.
 Capacity: 30 students; length of program: 60 minutes